1951FDG/mapnik2mbtiles/README.md

 optional arguments:
-  -h, --help        show this help message and exit --bbox f f f f    bounding box that will be rendered --cores CORES     # of rendering threads to spawn --name NAME       name for each renderer
+  -h, --help        show this help message and exit --bbox f f f f    bounding box that will be rendered --threads THREADS # of rendering threads to spawn --name NAME       name for each renderer
   --size SIZE       resolution of the tile image --format FORMAT   format of the image tiles